Saniabanga/Keeping-Up-with-Krypto/README.md

-# Keeping Up with Krytpo
+# Keeping Up with Krypto

-Keeping Up with Krytpo WebApp built with React is a crypto currency tracking and portfolio site.
+Keeping Up with Krypto WebApp built with React is a crypto currency tracking and portfolio site.
 It is a very handy tool for crypto currency investors.
 You can watch the price, marketcap graph of any crypto currency , and predict possible future price.

 ## Features
   - Various Crypto Currencies are available